There are a few things you can do in order to keep on top of your breast health.

-- Clinical Breast Exam.
+- Clinical Breast Exams.
 Clinical breast exams by your health care provider should be part of a periodic health exam, about every three years for women in their 20s and 30s, and every year for women 40 and older.

 - A lump or thickening in or near the breast or in the underarm area.